shanmo/chtholly_tree/README.md

 ## Reference

-This repo is developed based on
+This repo is inspired by

 - [Crate chtholly](https://docs.rs/chtholly/latest/chtholly/)